JohanVanslembrouck/corolib/examples/clientserver2/README.md

 The client1 application writes a string to the server.
 Coroutine start_reading_timed starts a read action and a timer.
 It then awaits the reply from the server or the timer expiry.
-In the case the client receives a reply, it (optionally) sends an "ACK" message to the server.
+In the case the client receives a reply, it sends an "ACK" message to the server.
 In the case of timer expiry, the client sends a "STOP" request to the server to stop the running action.

 In contrast with client1.cpp, the implementation of start_reading_timed in client1a.cpp uses a loop.